 A different room setup so that all of the attendees are packed close together or some other camera techniques could improve this image.
 I would move the streamed sessions to a smaller room and have a sign-up to attend them like you do the computer labs.

-RootsTech should look at streaming some of these (such as this one by Lisa Louise Cooke) or even streaming some interviews with the vendors (My Heritage, Find My Past, and Family Search had such demos).
+RootsTech should look at streaming some of these or even streaming some interviews with the vendors (My Heritage, Find My Past, and Family Search had such demos).

 Devon and I have talked about several different classes that we might put together.
 We’ll see if we end up submitting proposals later this year.